Braginskii Viscosity in Cosmological Simulations of Galaxy Clusters: Implementation, Validation, and First Application: Conclusions

 Our cosmological cluster runs demonstrate that the Braginskii module is ready to run realistic cosmological simulations of galaxy clusters.
 It captures the expected competition between anisotropic viscous transport, turbulence, and small-scale dynamo action.
 These results indicate that \textsc{OpenGadget3} can robustly evolve weakly collisional plasmas in cosmological settings and resolve the geometry-dependent coupling between viscosity, magnetic fields, and flow.

 This work shows the capability of \textsc{OpenGadget3} to run cosmological simulations including Braginskii viscosity.
-However, future work will perform higher resolution cosmological zoom-in simulations of massive clusters to better resolve the turbulent cascade from injection to dissipation scales.
+However, future work will perform higher-resolution cosmological zoom-in simulations of massive clusters to better resolve the macroscopic turbulent cascade over the resolved inertial range.
 These simulations will enable a direct comparison between predicted turbulence levels and the anisotropic behavior of the plasma, and the turbulence velocities and turbulent pressure measured by XRISM, providing observational constraints on the effective viscosity and microinstability limiters in the intracluster medium.